SnorreFagerland/virushistory/commodore64/readme.md

 <br><br>**BHP** <br>
 One of the very first stealth viruses around.
-Peter Ferrie did a good analysis for Virus Bulletin, and this is still available.<br>
+Peter Ferrie did a good analysis for Virus Bulletin, and this is still available.<br><br>
 *Analysis*<br>
 https://pferrie.tripod.com/papers/bhp.pdf